Klarna Group plc (KLAR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-31, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Klarna Group plc ("Klarna" or the "Company") (NYSE: KLAR) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, Jan.
+7, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Klarna Group plc ("Klarna" or the "Company") (NYSE: KLAR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN KLARNA GROUP PLC (KLAR), CLICK HERE BEFORE FEBRUARY 20, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR KLARNA INVESTMENTS, CLICK HERE BEFORE FEBRUARY 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?